rainforestapp/rf-homework-frontend/README.md

 this homework we provide a sample API with a single endpoint and ask you to create a UI to display and edit test suite plans.

 ## Test suites API
-You'll be provided with a `/test_suites` API endpoint that returns a JSON array of items in the following format:
+You'll be provided with a `/test_suites` API endpoint (accessible from `localhost:3456`) that returns a JSON array of items in the following format:

 ```json
 [